legendarycode3/merkle-airdrop-contract/README.md

 ## Project Overview
-The `Merkle Airdrop` is a soidity based
+The `Merkle Airdrop` is a soidity based token destribution system that allows ERC-20 tokens to be claimed